ashimov/WazuhMikrotik/README.md

     ```sh
     cp /path/to/local_rules.xml /var/ossec/etc/rules/local_rules.xml
     ```
-    If you are using Docker, run:
+    or if you are using Docker, run:
     ```sh
     docker cp /path/to/local_rules.xml single-node-wazuh.manager-1:/var/ossec/etc/rules/local_rules.xml
     ```

 ### Step 3: Restart Wazuh

-Restart the Wazuh manager to apply the new configurations:
+1. Restart the Wazuh manager to apply the new configurations:
     ```sh
         systemctl restart wazuh-manager
     ```
-If you are using Docker, run:
+    or if you are using Docker, run:
     ```sh
     docker restart single-node-wazuh.manager-1
     ```